lukegeiger/ghostkitchen/patch-notes.md

 # GhostKitchens Patch Notes

-### 1. Retain Cycles: There were two themes I missed throughout the application.
-Not setting weak delegates, and capturing self in closures.
+### 1. Retain Cycle Updates:

+- Changed all delegates to be weak references
+- Ensured self is not captured in closures

 *Ex 1: Weak Delegates*